-Washington, DC – Today, U.S. Representative Matt Cartwright introduced the bi-partisan Professional Boxing Safety Enhancement Act of 2015.
+Washington, DC – Today, U.S. Representative Matt Cartwright introduced legislation that will empower individuals and incentivize the federal government to conserve water.

-Pottsville, PA – Today, U.S. Representative Matt Cartwright announced that the U.S. Department of Homeland Security (DHS) has awarded an Assistance to Firefighters Grant (AFG) to the Yorkville Hose and Fire Company No. 1.
-The funds will be distributed via the Federal Emergency Management Agency (FEMA).
+Scranton, PA – Today, U.S. Congressman Matt Cartwright announced that the U.S. Department of Homeland Security has awarded a $1,722,056 Staffing for Adequate Fire and Emergency Response (SAFER) grant to the Scranton Fire Department.
+Funds will be distributed via the Federal Emergency Management Agency (FEMA).

 - next ›